Answers before the first call

 A pilot can be continued, adjusted, paused or closed.
 It creates a decision basis, but no automatic rollout, acceptance or contractual obligation.

-Pricing
+Pricing and contract

 Pricing factors, pilot conditions and possible additional costs.